 The education level of Fresno citizens is a little higher than the average for US cities and towns: 23.64% of adults in Fresno have at least a bachelor's degree.

 The per capita income in Fresno in 2018 was $26,368, which is lower middle income relative to California and the nation.
 This equates to an annual income of $105,472 for a family of four.
 However, Fresno contains both very wealthy and poor people as well.

 Fresno is an extremely ethnically-diverse city.
 The people who call Fresno home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Fresno, accounting for 49.99% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Fresno residents report their race to be White, followed by Asian.
-Fresno also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 48.03% of the city’s residents.
-Important ancestries of people in Fresno include Irish, English, Italian, and Armenian.
+Important ancestries of people in Fresno include German, Irish, English, Italian, and Armenian.

-Fresno also has a high percentage of its population that was born in another country: 21.13%.
+Fresno also has a high percentage of its population that was born in another country: 19.01%.